+2023 2022

-Donated goods - Resale Store Donated legal services \$ 1,747,648 17,510 Donated construction services Other 7,246 140 \$ 1,772,544
+Donated goods - Resale Store Land held for development Legal services Construction services Other professional services \$ 1,872,024 190,000 2,626 - 17,513 \$ 1,747,648 - 17,510 7,246 140

+\$ 2,082,163 \$ 1,772,544

-The Organization estimates the value of donated goods received at the Resale Store based on their expected selling price.
-Legal and construction services are valued at standard hourly rates charged for those services.
+Noncash Contributions - Continued - The Organization intends to monetize the donated Resale Store goods and land held for development.
+The value of donated goods is based on their expected selling price.
+The estimated value of the land held for development was based on an appraisal.
+Legal, construction services, and other professional services are valued at standard hourly rates charged for those services.
 The services were utilized by the Organization's in its programs and supporting services.

-Noncash Contributions - There were no donor-imposed restrictions associated with the donated services or items sold at the Resale Store.
+There were no donor-imposed restrictions associated with the noncash contributions.